-This guide will show you how to prevent urine leakage from diaper, and parents should be aware that the quality of diaper used is very important.
+This guide will show you how to prevent urine leakage from diapers, and parents should be aware that the quality of diapers used is very important.
 At the same time, your diaper wrapping skills is also vital to preventing urine from leaking.

-Parents need to b prepared and learn the right way to wrap diapers round their baby’s bum bum especially at night, or they risk dealing with leaked pee and poo in the morning.
+Parents need to b prepared and learn the right way to wrap diapers around their baby’s bum, especially at night, or they risk dealing with leaked pee and poo in the morning.
 There are several causes of diaper leakage in babies, and one of such cause is making use of a diaper that doesn’t fit.